cszach/three.js-sketches/README.md

 ## :page_with_curl: Copyright

+### Code

 [no-lic]: https://choosealicense.com/no-permission/

 Copyright :copyright: 2019 by Nguyen Hoang Duong (<you_create@protonmail.com>).

+Currently the source code is not licensed.
+See [this page][no-lic] by GitHub to know what you are supposed to do.
+You can suggest a better license for this project by opening a new issue.

+### Textures

 One or more textures used in this project have been created with photographs from Textures.com.
 These photographs may not be redistributed by default;
 please visit www.textures.com for more information.

-Currently this project is not licensed.
-See [this page][no-lic] by GitHub to know what you are supposed to do.
-If you have a better license, please suggest (e.g. by opening a new issue).
+Some textures are made by Emil Persson (a.k.a.
+Humus).
+Those textures are licensed under the Creative Commons Attribution 3.0 Unported license.